Bunny-C0DER/Pricing-Panel/README.md

 # Pricing-Panel
 Pricing Panel using HTML and CSS
-This project is created with the help of course by Colt Steele on Udemy.
+This project is created with the help of a course by Colt Steele on Udemy.
+A codealong project for the better understanding of HTML and CSS.